Home

 determined

-Understanding your preferences as an INFJ will make it easier to identify what is likely to feel ‘right’ for you at work and help you when you are planning a career change.
+Understanding your preferences as an INFJ personality will make it easier to identify what is likely to feel ‘right’ for you at work and help you when you are planning a career change.

 The best employment options for you will allow you to use your natural strengths and limit your exposure to tasks and situations that will drain you.